 To “stick with it” for another month.
 Fuck off.
 We don’t need stupid advice that doesn’t work, we need a men’s skincare routine that’s simple yet effective.

-Before you follow my skincare routine, you should first get a few things in order:
+First, you should get a few things in order, though:

 These serve as the foundation for whether or not you’ll have good skin, so you want to perfect these before moving onto the actual men’s skincare routine.
 Sometimes, simply changing your diet up and following a good workout routine is enough to eliminate 80% of your skin problems.